pandodao/developers.pando.im/docs/guide/getting-started.md

 # Getting Started

-Get started with Pando Protocols development with this guide.
+Get started with [Pando Proto](https://pando.im) development with this guide.
 We'll cover fundamental concepts and show you how to integrate them into your projects.

 ## Register Mixin Network App